ciao-group/coupled-sim-ciao/new_ReadMe.md

 ## Environment Setup

-The simulator environment replicates a real-world urban setting with buildings, trees, parked vehicles, and dynamic NPCs performing animations such as walking, running, or sitting.
+The simulator replicates a realistic urban environment, integrating roads, buildings, trees, and animated pedestrians.
+The non-playable characters (NPCs) exhibit a range of behaviors including walking, resting, and interacting to help create a dynamic and immersive scene.
+This environment provides a great platform for exploration, testing, and observing real-world behaviors.

 | Key Components    | Description                                           |
 |------------------|-------------------------------------------------------|